Overview

 UserEventHandler

-is deprecated now, if you are upgrading from a previous Onfido SDK version, please migrate toOnfidoAnalyticsEventListener
+has been deprecated and removed from the SDK.
+If you are upgrading from a previous Onfido SDK version, please migrate toOnfidoAnalyticsEventListener

 OnfidoEventListener